MicrosoftDocs/windows-dev-docs/uwp/launch-resume/app-lifecycle.md

 Be aware that if your app has background activity in progress that it can move from the running in the background state to the running in the foreground state without ever reaching the suspended state.

+>[!NOTE]
+>When your app is being closed by the user, it is possible for the **OnSuspending** event to be fired before the **EnteredBackground** event.
+In some cases, the **EnteredBackground** event may not be fired before the app is terminated.
+It is important to save your data in the **OnSuspending** event handler.

 ### Asynchronous work and Deferrals

 If you make an asynchronous call within your handler, control returns immediately from that asynchronous call.
 That means that execution can then return from your event handler and your app will move to the next state even though the asynchronous call hasn't completed yet.
 Use the [**GetDeferral**](/uwp/api/windows.applicationmodel.suspendingoperation.getdeferral) method on the [**EnteredBackgroundEventArgs**](/uwp/api/Windows.ApplicationModel) object that is passed to your event handler to delay suspension until after you call the [**Complete**](/uwp/api/windows.foundation.deferral.complete) method on the returned [**Windows.Foundation.Deferral**](/uwp/api/windows.foundation.deferral) object.

 A deferral doesn't increase the amount you have to run your code before your app is terminated.
-It only delays termination until either the deferral's *Complete* method is called, or the deadline passes-*whichever comes first*.
+It only delays termination until either the deferral's _Complete_ method is called, or the deadline passes-_whichever comes first_.

-If you need more time to save your state, investigate ways to save your state in stages before your app enters the background state so that there is less to save in your **EnteredBackground** event handler.
+If you need more time to save your state, investigate ways to save your state in stages before your app enters the background state so that there is less to save in your **OnSuspending** and **EnteredBackground** event handlers.
 Or you may request an [ExtendedExecutionSession](/archive/msdn-magazine/2015/windows-10-special-issue/app-lifecycle-keep-apps-alive-with-background-tasks-and-extended-execution) to get more time.
 There is no guarantee that the request will be granted, however, so it is best to find ways to minimize the amount of time you need to save your state.

 ## App suspend

 When the user minimizes an app Windows waits a few seconds to see whether the user will switch back to it.
 If they do not switch back within this time window, and no extended execution, background task, or activity sponsored execution is active, Windows suspends the app.
 An app is also suspended when the lock screen appears as long as no extended execution session, etc. is active in that app.

 When an app is suspended, it invokes the [**Application.Suspending**](/uwp/api/windows.ui.xaml.application.suspending) event.
 Visual Studio's UWP project templates provide a handler for this event called **OnSuspending** in **App.xaml.cs**.
-Prior to Windows 10, version 1607, you would put the code to save your state here.
-Now the recommendation is to save your state when you enter the background state, as described above.
+You should put the code to save your application state here.

 You should release exclusive resources and file handles so that other apps can access them while your app is suspended.
 Examples of exclusive resources include cameras, I/O devices, external devices, and network resources.
 Explicitly releasing exclusive resources and file handles helps to ensure that other apps can access them while your app is suspended.
 When the app is resumed, it should reacquire  its exclusive resources and file handles.